-Keep the Cracks at Bay: When filling the mold, make sure it’s edge to edge, and the chocolate isn’t too thin in one section.
+Keep the Cracks at Bay: When filling the mold, ensure it’s edge to edge and the chocolate isn’t too thin in one section.

 Freezer: There are some ideas that Christmas hot chocolate bombs cannot be stored in the freezer, but we have never had any issues storing ours in the freezer.

 Just like our easy fudge recipe, we keep our chocolate bombs in the freezer for three months last year and pulled out the extras to use during that time frame with no issues.
 While the chocolate (mainly if you use ordinary chocolate) had a slight discoloration, the taste and texture were fine.

 Storage Tips: Once wholly hardened and cooled, wrap individually in cellophane and tie for holiday gifts or add to a large gifting box for the holiday season.
 If putting in a box, place a piece of parchment paper between bombs to prevent any sticking.

 Spices: Don’t just head for cocoa mix; add a bit of cinnamon, nutmeg, or pumpkin spice to vary the taste.

 - Christmas Nougat Candy